 Shine a Light on What’s Right with Meaningful Recognition

-One of the greatest benefits to practicing meaningful recognition is the positive outlook it provides.
+One of the greatest benefits of practicing meaningful recognition is the positive outlook it provides.
 When you recognize people in a meaningful way, it shifts your focus from the mistakes and the complaints to noticing all of the right going on.
 Across industries, there is a lot of “right” going on each and every day.

 This is not to say we should ignore problems — far from it.
 Constructive feedback is vital to growth.
 But we should endeavor to devote as least as much time to recognizing what is going right as we do to what is going wrong.

 At the end of the day, meaningful recognition isn’t going to put a person on a beach or pay their bills.
 But they will go to bed at night knowing that what they did made a difference and mattered to another person.
 That’s a significant contributor to both retention and job satisfaction.
 And that’s something every leader should want to be a part of.